Guest post by Christian Golden, PhD

-Kanban teams include stakeholders with an administrative role, such as the product owner or project manager, and a group of developers.
+Kanban teams include stakeholders, the product owner or project manager, and a group of developers.
 Kanban implements the User Story model, using migrating cards to represent WIP.

 Scrum breaks workflow into time-boxed iterations of up to 30 days called “sprints,” within which cards migrate from a ranked to-do list called a product or sprint backlog through the tasks Not Started and Works in Progress columns to the tasks Completed column.
 In this way, a Scrum board’s evolution visually marks the team’s day-to-day progress throughout the sprint.

 The Kanban system is particularly well-suited for teams working on multiple deliverables.
 Or, with different release dates or whose focus is maintenance and continuous development.
 Kanban boards channel continuous workflow, providing flexibility with content development and delivery.
 Some Kanban tracking systems, like Volerro, permit real-time collaborative annotation of files, which design developers working on graphic-intensive projects will welcome.

 However, a feature that supports open-ended work is a drawback for teams that want to restrict work done per cycle, which Scrum does via Sprints.
 During a Scrum Sprint, a team commits to finishing a certain total number of tasks.
 These may all occupy the In Progress column simultaneously without threatening bottlenecks, given the strict limit on action items.